Eugene702/basic-web-programming-meeting-4/README.md

 # Basic Web Programming Meeting 4
-Web creation exercise for meeting 4
+Web training at meeting 4 to create an organizational web or company profile.